SanityLinux/Base/README.md

 Please be aware of the following caveats:

-As we are using pkgsrc for installed packages, Pür Linux will be placing all installed packages inside the /usr/local directory, similar to FreeBSD. /bin, /sbin, /etc, /usr/bin, and /usr/sbin will only be used for Base utilities.
+As we are using pkgsrc for installed packages, Sanity Linux will be placing all installed packages inside the /usr/local directory, similar to FreeBSD. /bin, /sbin, /etc, /usr/bin, and /usr/sbin will only be used for Base utilities.
-As such, some scripts (primarily python and perl scripts where other distros have the interpreters in /usr/bin) you download may require tweaking (We always suggest using the #!/usr/bin/env $shell shebang over hardcoded paths) to work on Pür Linux.
+As such, some scripts (primarily python and perl scripts where other distros have the interpreters in /usr/bin) you download may require tweaking (We always suggest using the #!/usr/bin/env $shell shebang over hardcoded paths) to work on Sanity Linux.

 ## Contributing